 When you are experiencing difficulties while utilizing a centralized software system, the first thing you do is contact a team or the corporation to report your issue and get assistance.

-In the majority of cases, what they do is transmit your complaint to their internal engineering team, who then write some code to resolve the issue for you.
+In most cases, they transmit your complaint to their internal engineering team, who then write some code to resolve the issue for you.

-However, in the case of open-source software, this is not the case in any way, shape, or form.
+However, with open-source software, this is not the case in any way, shape, or form.

 Let's get down to business.
 Let's go ahead and do it.

 Open-source software(OSS) is a term that refers to publicly available source code that can be modified, deleted, added, or changed by any entity with the necessary knowledge, including you.

 Consider using a social media site like Twitter as an OSS.

 The vast majority of Twitter users are now advocating for the social media platform to include a feature that allows them to collect money as tips from their followers.